 Investments qualifying for IHT relief (BPR/APR)

-When inputting an investment using the Unwrapped or ISA types, you have the option to model on the input screen that it would qualify for BPR, the date qualifying and the % qualifying.
-If you select the investment type as EIS, a field to input the date at which it becomes qualifying for IHT relief will be available.
+If you are adding an EIS, a field to input the date at which it becomes qualifying for IHT relief will be available.
 Relief is granted by extending the nil rate band by the value of the qualifying investment at date of death and you would see this on the Legacy screen:

 mceclip1.png